cagrsoft/eyes-of-god/README.md

 2. Open terminal (terminal or console is that black hacker's window where you write commands)
 3. Run command `python3 -m pip install python-dotenv telethon XlsxWriter` (this will install dependencies which are used in the script)

+If you have any problems with this 3 steps — try reading [python installation documentation](https://realpython.com/installing-python/#how-to-install-python-on-windows)

 ## How to use

 1. Add telegram nicknames to search for in `/src/input.txt` file (start nicknames with '@' symbol, every nickname should start with a new line, you can also search by 'telegram id')